How to Consult the I Ching

 How to Give Yourself an I Ching Reading (3-coin method)

-An ancient method for casting an I Ching reading involved a relatively laborious process of sorting fifty yarrow stalks.
-A more modern method uses a series of coin tosses using three identical coins (copper pennies will work).
+An ancient method for casting an I Ching reading involved a relatively laborious process of sorting fifty stem stalks of the yarrow plant.
+A more modern method uses a series of coin tosses using three identical coins (copper pennies will work) with an identifiable heads and tails.
 In each case, the process is done six times, with each outcome producing one line of the hexagram.
-Like a building, the hexagram is assembled from the ground up, bottom line being considered the first line.
+Like a building, the hexagram is assembled from the ground up, bottom line being considered the first line in the text interpretations.

-The easiest hands-on method for casting the I Ching is to use three coins.
-If you are using Chinese bronze coins with the square hole in the middle, where there are no obvious heads or tails, simply choose for yourself which is which before beginning, and stick with your decision.
+A much easier hands-on method for casting the I Ching is to use three coins.
+If you are using Chinese bronze coins with the square hole in the middle, where there are no obvious heads or tails, be sure to choose for yourself which is which before beginning, and stick with that decision every time you use them.
+(Note: The easiest way of casting the I Ching is to use our “Visionary I Ching” app, which preserves the mathematical odds of the yarrow stalk method for each line, as well as preserving an energetic connection, because it depends on the way you shake or the timing of how you click on the app to determine which of the four kinds of line you get.)

 1. Remember to stay focused on your dilemma or subject or question when casting.